MicrosoftDocs/powerapps-docs/powerapps-docs/sample-apps/return-to-workplace/app-for-health-and-safety-lead.md

 ---
-title: User the case management app
+title: User the Employee Case - Return to the Workplace app
-description: Provides an overview of how to use the case management app.
+description: Provides an overview of how to use the Employee Case - Return to the Workplace app.
 author: wbakker
 ms.service: powerapps
 ms.topic: conceptual